BettercareHealth/bettercare/maternal-mental-health/exam/exam.md

 14. Emotionally abusive behaviour is:
 	-	Your own fault for choosing an abusive partner
 	-	Letting your emotions get in the way of your behaviour
-	-	The repeated use of harmful behaviours to control someone
+	+	{:.correct}The repeated use of harmful behaviours to control someone
-	+	{:.correct}Not letting your behaviour be influenced by how you are feeling
+	-	Not letting your behaviour be influenced by how you are feeling
 15. The ‘cycle of violence’ occurs because:
 	+	{:.correct}The woman hopes that the abuser will change, but the behaviour keeps being repeated
 	-	Violence is like a cyclone in the damage it can cause